 - Use call for action in your tweets.
 Phrases like ‘Please retweet', ‘RT' and ‘pls RT' are proven words that get you more retweets.

-- Tweet more on facts and meaningful quotes, people bite on those stuffs.
+- Tweet more on facts and meaningful quotes, people bite on those kinds of stuff.

 - Tweet less on idle talks, gossips, and small chats.
 Don't just ROFL and Wassup me, say something useful.